jmacedoit/atom-import-helper/README.md

 # Import Helper

-**Import Helper** is an atom plugin that helps you adding es6 imports to your javascript code.
+**Import Helper** is an atom plugin that helps you adding es6 imports to your javascript code in an autocomplete fashion.
 If you use es6 imports, you might more often than not find yourself repeating this sequence:

 * You use a function from a library or other file in your project.
 * You realize you have to import this function.